Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Introduction

-We begin by formulating the problem as a concave constrained optimization problem where preferences along the `primary' objective are maximized while preferences along the `secondary' objectives are constrained to be above a tunable threshold.
+We begin by formulating the problem as a concave constrained optimization problem where preferences along the `primary' objective are maximized while preferences along the `secondary' objectives are constrained above a tunable threshold.
 We then motivate bounding the \emph{lower bound} of preferences (instead of the naively constraining these secondary objectives), followed by a behaviour cloning approach to extract the optimal policy from the resulting optimal importance sampling ratio.
 Overall, this procedure results in iterative updates of the underlying optimization variables, which is scalable and robust to the hyperparameters.
-Our contributions are as follows: (i) We propose \MOPO{MOPO}, an offline constrained optimization based preference-only learning algorithm that optimizes for multiple objectives and achieves \pareto{Pareto} optimality provably. (ii) We empirically validate the correctness on a variety of canonical preference dataset types that show how \MOPO{MOPO} approximates the \pareto{Pareto} front when it is known. (iii) We conduct extensive experiments on a tiny-LLM on real world data to validate the effectiveness of \MOPO{MOPO}, and show optimization stability through ablation studies.
+Our contributions are as follows: (i) We propose \MOPO{MOPO}, an offline constrained optimization based preference-only learning algorithm that optimizes for multiple objectives and achieves \pareto{Pareto} optimality. (ii) We empirically validate the correctness on a variety of canonical preference dataset types that show how \MOPO{MOPO} approximates the \pareto{Pareto} front when it is known. (iii) We conduct extensive LLM experiments on 7B parameter models with real world data to validate the effectiveness of \MOPO{MOPO}, and show optimization stability through ablations.